cccartiii/Timelapser/README.md

 - Automatic screen recording while drawing
 - Smooth timelapse generation
-- Efficient storage usage
+- Storage-efficient recording
+- Lightweight desktop application
-- Lightweight and easy to use
+- Simple and easy-to-use interface
-- Works with most drawing applications
 - Customizable recording settings
+- Works with most drawing software

 ---

 ## Installation

-1. Download the latest release from the Releases page.
+1. Go to the latest Release.
-2. Run `Timelapser.exe`.
+2. Download `Timelapser.exe`.
+3. Launch the application.
-3. Start recording.
+4. Start recording.
-4. Draw normally.
+5. Draw normally.
-5. Stop recording and export your timelapse.
+6. Stop recording and generate your timelapse.

 ---

-## Demo

-A demo video is available in the `assets/videos` folder.

----

 ## Roadmap

 - Improved user interface
-- Additional export options
+- More export options
 - Better performance
+- Custom FPS settings
-- More recording settings
+- Additional recording options
-- Quality improvements
+- More customization

 ---

 ## Contributing

-Feedback, bug reports, feature requests, and pull requests are welcome.
+Contributions, bug reports, feature requests, and suggestions are always welcome.

+If you find a bug or have an idea for a new feature, feel free to open an Issue.

 ---